overload-development-community/olmod/README.md

 - MP server writes kill/damage log and optionally send it to tracker

+- Always makes all MP loadouts available and uses Impulse instead of Reflex for Warrior

+- Fixes missing doors and teleporters in MP levels

 #### How to build

 - Open solution in Visual Studio 2017